TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 1. Upload Proof of Arrival

-For students on 4-8 week placements, first Cost of Living grants will be paid up to one week before your start date where possible.
-Please remember to submit your Proof of Arrival once you have arrived in your host country to retain your Turing grant.
+For students on placements shorter than 56 days, the first Cost of Living instalment will be paid will be paid before the placement start date where possible.
+Please remember to submit your Proof of Arrival once you have arrived in your host country to keep your Turing grant.

 End of Placement